Introduction

 Conclusion

-By following this guide, you’ve learned how to leverage GroupDocs.Viewer for .NET to render DOCX files into secure PDFs.
+By following this guide, you have learned how to leverage GroupDocs.Viewer for .NET to render DOCX files into secure, password-protected PDFs.
 This not only enhances document security but also provides versatile options for controlling access and usage permissions.
-As next steps, consider exploring other features of the GroupDocs suite or integrating additional .NET libraries to further enhance your application’s capabilities.
+As a next step, explore other features of the GroupDocs suite to further enhance your application’s capabilities.

-• Use a combination of document open passwords and permission restrictions like denying printing.
+Use a combination of a document open password and specific permission restrictions, such as denying printing or copying.

-• Yes, by re-rendering the document with updated security settings using GroupDocs.Viewer.
+Yes, you can re-render the document with updated security settings using GroupDocs.Viewer.

-3. What if my PDF viewer doesn’t respect the permissions?
+What if my PDF viewer does not respect the permissions?

-• Ensure you’re using a compatible PDF reader that adheres to standard security protocols.
+Ensure you are using a PDF reader that adheres to the standard security protocols defined in the PDF specification.

-4. How do I handle large batch processing of documents?
+How do I handle the batch processing of a large number of documents?

-• Consider implementing multithreading or task parallelism in your .NET application for efficiency.
+Consider implementing multithreading or task parallelism in your .NET application for improved efficiency.

-5. What if I encounter an error during rendering?
+What should I do if I encounter an error during rendering?

-• Check the console output for detailed error messages, and verify file paths and library versions.
+Check the console output for detailed error messages and verify your file paths, library versions, and license validity.

 Resources